wibus-wee/wlint/README.md

 ```

 > But make sure you have installed the linter by `wlint`, you have better don't install the linter by yourself.
 It maybe cause some problems.

-If your projects have not been initialized, `wlint` will automatically initialize your project linting config.

 ## Automatic Update Linters